 The following lists down by regions projects that have also been issued cease and desist order by the HLURB:

 Prospective home buyers are always advised to conduct their own due diligence before committing to any property.
 This is one important step that you can do at the comfort of your home.
-Let’s hope that HLURB constantly updates its database of erring developers and add the other regions to this database.
+Do note, however, that even HURB admits that this database is not always updated.
+Thus, if you find a project in the list, you must double check with the HLURB.

 Thank you so much.